open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The method name is called `UpdateName` to differentiate this method from the regular property setter.
-It emphasizes that this operation signifies a major change for a `Span` and may lead to re-calculation of a sampling or filtering decisions made previously depending on the implementation.
+It emphasizes that this operation signifies a major change for a `Span` and may lead to re-calculation of sampling or filtering decisions made previously depending on the implementation.

 Alternatives for the name update may be late `Span` creation, when Span is